-The letters of the Dyslexie font are designed while taking the different characteristics of dyslexia into consideration.
+The letters of the Dyslexie font are designed by taking the different characteristics of dyslexia into consideration.

 The Dyslexie font is specially designed for people with dyslexia, in order to make reading easier – and more fun.
 During the design process, all basic typography rules and standards were ignored.
 Readability and specific characteristics of dyslexia are used as the guidelines for the design.